vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 NSX Advanced Load Balancer is deployed in Write Access Mode in the vSphere Environment backed by NSX-T. This mode grants NSX Advanced Load Balancer controllers full write access to the vCenter or NSX which helps in automatically creating, modifying, and removing service engines (SEs) and other resources as needed to adapt to changing traffic needs.

-For a production-grade deployment, it is recommended to deploy 3 instances of the NSX Advanced Load Balancer controller for high availability and resiliency.

 The sample IP address and FQDN set for the NSX Advanced Load Balancer controllers is as follows:

 |**Controller Node**|**IP Address**|**FQDN**|